 But note, even if the website is secure, it doesn’t necessarily mean that the people that operate it are honest!

 2. Discover the seller’s reputation

-If you have never heard of a website you are thing of giving your card details to, search online for them and check if they have received a lot of negative feedback and comments.
+If you have never heard of a website you are thinking of giving your card details to, search online for them and check if they have received a lot of negative feedback and comments.
 Review sites such as TrustPilot are a good place to look.

 3. Beware of pharming scams

 Now you know how to check if a shopping site is genuine and that the company has a decent reputation, you are less likely to be scammed.
 However, you still need to avoid ‘pharming’ where fraudsters put up a fake website that’s designed to look like the website of a genuine, well-known company but is in fact there just to steal your information, including your card details.

 Look carefully for odd looking web addresses that contain a large amount of numbers or different spelling.